steadycursor/steadystart/README.md

 - [ ] Find and replace `steadysass` with the slug of your project.
 This will replace most occurrences of package names.
 - [ ] Replace the favicon in `apps/app/favicon.ico`.
+- [ ] Fill out .env file in the root of the project

 ## Tech Stack